-on the magnitude of the change, with the most significant changes requiring regulatory approval by the Commission prior to implementation, less extensive changes requiring advance notice prior to making such program changes, and minor changes being reported on a quarterly basis to the Commission.
+On February 6, 2012, in the Sub 831 docket, the Company, SACE, and the Public Staff filed a proposal regarding revisions to the program flexibility requirements ("Flexibility Guidelines").
+The proposal divided potential program changes into three categories based on the magnitude of the change, with the most significant changes requiring regulatory approval by the Commission prior to implementation, less extensive changes requiring advance notice prior to making such program changes, and minor changes being reported on a quarterly basis to the Commission.
 The Commission approved the joint proposal in its July 16, 2012 Order Adopting Program Flexibility Guidelines.

-On October 29, 2013, the Commission issued its Order Approving DSM/EE Programs and Stipulation of Settlement in Docket No. E-7, Sub 1032 (2013 Sub 1032 Order), which approved a new cost recovery and incentive mechanism for DSM/EE programs (2013 Mechanism) and a portfolio of DSM and EE programs to be effective January 1, 2014, to replace the cost recovery mechanism and portfolio of DSM and EE programs approved in Docket No. E-7, Sub 831.
-In the 2013 Sub 1032 Order, the Commission approved an Agreement and Stipulation of Settlement, filed on August 19, 2013, and amended on September 23, 2013, by and between DEC, NCSEA, the EDF, SACE, the South Carolina Coastal Conservation League, the Natural Resources Defense Council, the Sierra Club, and the Public Staff (Stipulating Parties), which incorporates the 2013 Mechanism (2013 Sub 1032 Stipulation).
+On October 29, 2013, the Commission issued its Order Approving DSM/EE Programs and Stipulation of Settlement in Docket No. E-7, Sub 1032 ("2013 Sub 1032 Order"), which approved a new cost recovery and incentive mechanism for DSM/EE programs ("2013 Mechanism") and a portfolio of DSM and EE programs to be effective January 1, 2014, to replace the cost recovery mechanism and portfolio of DSM and EE programs approved in Docket No. E-7, Sub 831.
+In the 2013 Sub 1032 Order, the Commission approved an Agreement and Stipulation of Settlement, filed on August 19, 2013, and amended on September 23, 2013, by and between DEC, NCSEA, the EDF, SACE, the South Carolina Coastal Conservation League, the Natural Resources Defense Council, the Sierra Club, and the Public Staff ("Stipulating Parties"), which incorporates the 2013 Mechanism ("2013 Sub 1032 Stipulation").

-Under the 2013 Sub 1032 Stipulation, as approved by the Commission, the portfolio of DSM and EE programs filed by DEC was approved with no specific duration (unlike the programs approved in Sub 831, which explicitly expired on December 31, 2013).
-Additionally, the 2013 Sub 1032 Stipulation also provided that DEC's annual DSM/EE rider would be determined according to the 2013 Sub 1032 Stipulation and the terms and conditions set forth in the 2013 Mechanism, until otherwise ordered by the Commission.
+Under the 2013 Sub 1032 Stipulation, as approved by the Commission, the portfolio of DSM and EE programs filed by the Company was approved with no specific duration (unlike the programs approved in Sub 831, which explicitly expired on December 31, 2013).
+Additionally, the 2013 Sub 1032 Stipulation also provided that the Company's annual DSM/EE rider would be determined according to the 2013 Sub 1032 Stipulation and the terms and conditions set forth in the 2013 Mechanism, until otherwise ordered by the Commission.
 Under the 2013 Sub 1032 Stipulation, the 2013 Mechanism was to be reviewed in four years.
 Pursuant to the 2013 Sub 1032 Stipulation, any proposals for revisions to the 2013 Mechanism were to be filed by parties along with their testimony in the annual DSM/EE rider proceeding.